mamnuya/ms_thesis/data/README.md

 ---

 #### 📄 `biasLexiconSynonymsSubLists.json`
-- Subdivides the **expanded synonym lexicon** (`biasLexiconSynonyms.json`) into the same two categories where terms are derived from literature review, manual synonym generaiton, and automatic synonym generation:
+- Subdivides the **expanded synonym lexicon** (`biasLexiconSynonyms.json`) into the same two categories where terms are derived from literature review, manual synonym generation, and automatic synonym generation:
   - `"activities"`
   - `"descriptions"`
   - This version was not implemented in our study.